IU-PR/Capstone_project/content/docs/2024/LAN/week1.md

 Please answer the following questions related to the lean methodology:

-1. What problem or need does your software project address?
+1. Who are your target users or customers?

    ...

-2. Who are your target users or customers?
+2. How will you validate and test your assumptions about the project?

    ...

-3. How will you validate and test your assumptions about the project?
+3. What metrics will you use to measure the success of your project?

    ...

-4. What metrics will you use to measure the success of your project?

-   ...

-5. How do you plan to iterate and pivot if necessary based on user feedback?
+4. How do you plan to iterate and pivot if necessary based on user feedback?

    ...